Trending Topics

 Sleep deprivation is not unique to law enforcement, but the consequences of sleep deprivation are amplified by the unique stressors that come with police work.

 Many of our officers (and dispatchers) are working some — or all — of their days off to make ends meet, or just to earn extra cash.
 For some, it’s about financial survival.
-For others it’s about priorities.
+For others, it’s about priorities.

 Those of us who can, should make sleep a higher priority.
 Here’s why.

-Maintenance and Repair
+Maintenance and repair

-Sleep is essential for basic maintenance and repair of the neurological, endocrine, immune, musculoskeletal, and digestive systems.
+Sleep is essential for the basic maintenance and repair of the neurological, endocrine, immune, musculoskeletal, and digestive systems.
 Melatonin, a hormone produced during the natural circadian rhythm while you’re sleeping, increases immune cytokine function and helps protect us against infection.

 When working shift work, melatonin production is adversely impacted.
 Decreased melatonin production increases the risk of cancer, impairs immune system function, and possibly leads to cardio and metabolic consequences such as type 2 diabetes, metabolic syndrome, obesity, and heart disease.

-Can’t figure out why you’ve got those extra pounds hanging on?
 Recent studies have shown that even one night of poor sleep can result in dramatic changes in appetite and food intake.
 It’s all about the hormone disruption.
 Other studies show that restricting sleep to five hours a night for just one week impairs carbohydrate tolerance and insulin sensitivity.
 Researchers now believe that sleep deprivation is the single best predictor of overweight and obesity in children.
 Another study shows that not getting enough sleep causes non-alcoholic fatty liver disease.

 We all recognize when we fell less “sharp” due to the cognitive decline from lack of sleep.
-According to the Issue #70 of Force Science Institute News, many of the egregious errors committed in law enforcement occur when officers are fatigued.
-Officers who come to work with as little as three hours sleep show the level of impaired performance as those who have reached the legal blood alcohol limit!
+According to Issue #70 of Force Science Institute News, many of the egregious errors committed in law enforcement occur when officers are fatigued.
+Officers who come to work with as little as three hours of sleep show the same level of impaired performance as those who have reached the legal blood alcohol limit!

 Conclusion